StefanoCutri/movies-react/README.md

-Moives React App using TMBDB Api.
+Movies React App using TMBDB Api.

  Basic navigation with React Router Dom and manage app state with React Context Api.